Operation Accountability: Outcome

 A ceasefire was reached after a week, negotiated by the United States, in a form of an oral agreement.
-Global Security, a US-based organization that attempts to provide accurate facts without opinion, wrote: "An oral agreement was reached whereby Israel agreed to refrain from attacking civilian targets in Lebanon while the Hizballah pledged to stop firing rockets into northern Israel."
-The agreement, brokered by US Secretary of State Warren Christopher legitimised Hizbollah operations against the IDF inside the security zone.
+Global Security, a US-based organization that attempts to provide accurate facts without opinion, wrote: "An oral agreement was reached whereby Israel agreed to refrain from attacking civilian targets in Lebanon while the Hezballah pledged to stop firing rockets into northern Israel."
+The agreement, brokered by US Secretary of State Warren Christopher legitimised Hezbollah operations against the IDF inside the security zone.
 Another consequence of the agreement was the Lebanese army establishing bases in four villages with around 300 troops inside the UNIFIL area adjacent to the security zone.
-On 19 August seven Israeli soldiers were killed in a Hizbollah ambush near Shahin with one more later dying of his wounds; another soldier was killed in a separate incident.
-Two Hizbollah fighters were killed in airstrikes near Baalbek and targets close to the Syrian border.
+On 19 August seven Israeli soldiers were killed in a Hezbollah ambush near Shahin with one more later dying of his wounds; another soldier was killed in a separate incident.
+Two Hezbollah fighters were killed in airstrikes near Baalbek and targets close to the Syrian border.

 However, that agreement was not completely respected.
-The next major engagement, Operation Grapes of Wrath, occurred in April 1996.
+Hezbollah repeatedly violated the ceasefire agreement by launching rockets from within Lebanon into Israel targeting Israeli civilians.
+Israel’s next major engagement in an attempt to drive Hezbollah north of the Litani River and end the rocket attacks on Israel, Operation Grapes of Wrath, occurred in April 1996.

 In addition to the deaths of 118 Lebanese civilians, a disputed number of Hezbollah combatants were also killed.
 Lebanese prime minister Rafik Hariri said that eight had been killed, while Israeli prime minister Yitzhak Rabin claimed more than fifty.
 There were two Israeli civilians killed by Hezbollah rocket attacks.
 One Israeli soldier was killed, and three wounded.

-Six Syrian soldiers were killed in the bombardments.
+Six Syrian soldiers illegally stationed inside Lebanon were killed in the bombardments.

 The Lebanese government announced a reconstruction program under the auspice of the Majlis al-Janub (Council of the South) which was to give households grants of up to LL20 million (£12,000) but there were complaints of the money not arriving.
-More successful was the Hizbollah program, Jihad al-Bina’ (Construction Jihad), which allowed households to choose the workmen involved in the rebuilding and Hizbollah paid the costs.
+More successful was the Hezbollah program, Jihad al-Bina’ (Construction Jihad), which allowed households to choose the workmen involved in the rebuilding and Hezbollah paid the costs.

-In May 2000, Israel left all of the Lebanese occupied territories, in accordance with UN Security Council Resolution 425, twenty-two years after the adoption of that resolution.
+In May 2000, Israel left all of the occupied Lebanese territories, in accordance with UN Security Council Resolution 425, twenty-two years after the adoption of that resolution.
+Hezbollah was not required by the United Nations or the government of Lebanon to disarm, and has continued to launch attacks against Israel ever since.

+No Lebanese government has ever attempted to disarm, prevent, or punish Hezbollah or similar armed groups for doing launching such attacks on Israel.
+Their failure to do so precipitated the later 2006 Israel-Lebanon war after a 2006 Hezbollah cross-border raid.
+On 12 July 2006, Hezbollah fighters fired rockets at Israeli border towns as a diversion for an anti-tank missile attack on two armored Humvees patrolling the Israeli side of the border fence.
+The ambush left three soldiers dead.
+Two Israeli soldiers were captured and taken by Hezbollah to Lebanon, sparking the war.